 Emilia Pardo Bazán, "La gota de sangre" (1911).

 Francisco García Pavón, "Se relata el robo de los once jamones, con la intervención del gran jefe Plinio y de su ayudante don Lotario para atrapar al ladrón" (1965).

 Eduardo Mendoza, El misterio de la cripta embrujada (1979).

 Weekly response papers and/or short critical analyses; oral presentations; a final term paper (8-10 pages)

 |Additional Requirements and/or Comments: |

-This course is intended for students who have completed SPAN 221 with a B- or better.
+This course is intended for students who have completed SPAN 221 or the equivalent.
 Students who have not done so should consult with the professor before pre-registering.
+An additional semester of upper-level Spanish beyond 221 (or the equivalent), taken earlier or concurrently, is recommended but NOT required.
 Readings, written assignments, and class discussions will be in Spanish.
-Only COL students may take this course CR/U. Reading and writing are the best ways for adult learners to improve their spoken Spanish.
-You will therefore improve all of your language skills in this course.
+Only COL students may take this course CR/U.

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|